Inepsa/Gilded-Convert/readme.md

-# Gilded Convert Script
+# InepsaOG's Convert Script
-# Created by InepsaOG and shared for the VORP community
+# Shared for the VORP community so we can improve it together

 This script is incredibly handy and we use it for literally hundreds of items on our live server.
 Provided in the CFG is a tiny snippet of what we use to give you ideas.
 Any ideas to improve the code are more than welcome!

 Feel free to edit or use any part of the script as long as you give credit where due.
+This is totally inspired by mercury developments script which I loved, however is escrow locked.
+I wanted animations so wrote this one and cant imagine running a server without it

 # Requirements
 Vorp Core - Newest